Meme1079/NoteSkin-Selector-Remaster/README.md

 ### Additions/Changes
 - Overhual the main GUI with a new redesign, cuz it looks cool. _(inspired by OreUI from Minecraft)_
 - Overhual the main source-code of the mod for organization and an ability to soft-code new skin states.
-     - Loads separated chunks of object sprites for skins when switching pages.
      - Classes to create custom states for different skins by using inheritance and polymorphism stuff.
+     - Loads separated chunks of object sprites of the skins when switching pages.
 - Additions/Changes on the NoteSkin Selector State.
      - Added a functional slider for switching skin pages.
           - It automatically snaps to its nearest page index.
           - It also automatically disables itself if there's only currently `1` page index.
+     - Added an implementation for custom skin packs
+          - Subfolders for the textures of skins within the skin packs (images folder)
+          - Subfolders for certain metadata JSON files within the skin packs (json folder)
      - Added a functional search bar for finding certain skins.
           - Automatically filters to the closest skin it can find.
      - Increase the skin grid selections from `3x4` to `4x4`, cuz it's better.